Ace of Cups

 Well That Escalated Quickly

-You start crying during a coffee commercial, text an ex just to say “hope you’re well,” and adopt a houseplant you’re emotionally not ready for.
+You start crying during a coffee commercial, text someone you’re holding back from with a ‘how are you’ then ghost them, and adopt a houseplant you’re emotionally not ready for.

 Adjusting the Knobs

-You compliment a stranger and then spiral for half an hour wondering if it was “too much,” or you journal one honest sentence and need a nap immediately.
+You compliment a stranger and then spiral for half an hour wondering if it was ‘too much’, and you meditate for two minutes to internal noise and immediately need a nap.

 Unsubscribed from Self-Sabotage

-You suddenly want to write poetry, forgive your mother, or start an 80s ballard playlist.
+You suddenly want to write poetry, forgive your mother, and start an 80s ballard playlist.
 You don’t know why.
 You just do.

 Writing the TED Talk